Jam with the Band: Development

-Jam with the Band was announced on Nintendo's Japanese web site, and was eventually released in Japan on June 26, 2008.
+Jam with the Band was announced on Nintendo's Japanese website, and was eventually released in Japan on June 26, 2008.
 The game was released in Europe on May 21, 2010.
-The release was announced on April 8 of the same year in Nintendo of Europe's summer release schedule.

 While previously it wasn't possible to run Jam with the Band on flashcarts on the Nintendo DS, several patches and fixes have been made to allow the use of an 8 MB save file, which the game uses.
 Nevertheless, flashcarts are unable to use the Wi-Fi Download function, as Nintendo's server keeps track of the IDs assigned to each physical copy of the game, which, even though they can be faked on flashcarts, the amount of possible IDs makes it for an extremely low chance to happen upon an ID that actually exists, thus effectively stopping illegal copies from downloading songs.

 Reception

 In its first four days of release, Jam with the Band sold 120,000 copies in Japan.
 It is the 24th best-selling game of Japan in 2008, selling approximately 424,477 units.
 It was also the 161st best-selling game in Japan in 2009, selling 73,108 copies.
 As of the end of 2009, it has sold approximately 518,722 copies.

 In their review of the Japanese version, Edge described Jam with the Band as the finest Nintendo DS game in recent memory.
 They described it as unapologetic in its simplicity.
 They also said it was more difficult than more popular rhythm games, such as Guitar Hero, making reference to one of the most difficult songs in Guitar Hero called "Through the Fire and Flames".
-They bemoaned the fact that players could only download 100 songs and cannot delete them, they praised it for having a "remarkably generous library."
+They bemoaned the fact that players could only download 100 songs and cannot delete them, they praised it for having a "remarkably generous library".
 They also praised its Wii Channel, praising it as an excellent use of the Wii compared to how Wii games such as Wii Fit and Mario Kart Wii use it.
 IGN praised it as well, calling it an "enjoyable music game packed with value and personality".

 Jam with the Band's lack of an English release prior to the European announcement was viewed as disappointing by IGN, which listed it amongst four other Nintendo DS games as ones that should be released stateside.